Expertium/expertium.github.io/Benchmark.md

 December 2024: the dataset has changed, the new dataset includes interval lengths *in seconds*, deck IDs, and preset IDs, as well as information about sibling cards, so predictions 2 and 3 are no longer valid.
 I have also changed the first prediction because now I'm less certain that there will be no major breakthrough.

+May 2025: my first prediction did not come true, Anki 25.05 will have FSRS-6.

 ## References